How to Replace Strings in Python using re.sub

 In the above case, we limit the replacement of 'apple' to only the first two occurrences.

-B. Utilizing the repl Function Parameter
+B. The repl Function Parameter

 The repl parameter can also be a function that takes a match object and returns a string.
 This allows for dynamic replacements: